Duet3D/wiki-content/User_manual/Machine_configuration/robot_screw_theory.md

 Both methods allow a split of pre-calculatable and angle-dependent calculations, where the first part can be cached.
 This speeds up calculation by about 50%.

 Geometic algebra code
-- each circle is defined by 10 (maybe 9, tbd) bivectors in conformal geometry (CGA).
-It can be precalculated and cached.
+- each circle is defined by 10 bivectors in conformal geometry (CGA).
 The code is optimized by Gaalop/Maxima (Maxima is an optimizer for symbolic algebra)
 - the point pair is the wedge product of the two circles.
 Those are the two solutions of the two angles each
 - the angles are calculated by atan2 to get 360 degree angles in all quadrants